This blog post contains affiliate links. Learn more.

 Once you have the circles both traced you can cut them out.

 I used this scrapbook paper to make my wreath.
+Seriously isn’t the paper is so pretty!
 The eggs were all punched out using this oval punch.

-Organize your wreath the way you want then your ready to glue!
+Organize your wreath the way you want then you’re ready to glue!

 If your kids are making their own wreath then let them use Elmers Stick Glue.
 If you are making it though, I’ll let you use super glue. 🙂